code29563/copy-history-bot-2/README.md

 # Copy-history-bot 2

 This script is intended for copying messages from private channels to which you don't have the ability to add bots as admins.
+For public channels, or private channels to which you can add bots as admins, use [my other script](https://github.com/code29563/copy-history-bot-1).

 - [Features](#Features)
 - [Getting started](#Getting-started)